SwatiNH/Bird-Species-Recognition/README.md

 ## Dataset details

+### Dataset
-### Dataset: Caltech-UCSD Birds-200-2011 (CUB-200-2011) is an extended version of the CUB-200 dataset, with roughly double the number of images per class and new part location annotations.
+Caltech-UCSD Birds-200-2011 (CUB-200-2011) is an extended version of the CUB-200 dataset, with roughly double the number of images per class and new part location annotations.
 For detailed information about the dataset, please see the technical report linked below.

-### Number of categories: 200
+#### Number of categories
+* 200 catergories
-To name a few
+#### To name a few
 * Black_footed_Albatross
 * Laysan_Albatross
 * Sooty_Albatross